EDISS-intake2-team4/read-the-docs/docs/source/eda.md

 - Data distribution: histogram of the data distribution
 - Missing values: bar plot of the number of missing values per feature
 - 3D PCA: 3D scatter plot of the data using PCA
+- Hierarchical clustering: dendrogram of the data using hierarchical clustering